 Short answer: For most Las Vegas homeowners replacing a failed AC system, a heat pump is the better long-term investment.
-Heat pumps cool as effectively as traditional AC units in summer and provide efficient electric heating in winter — eliminating the need for a separate gas furnace.
+Heat pumps cool as effectively as traditional AC units in summer and provide efficient electric heating in winter, eliminating the need for a separate gas furnace.
 Las Vegas winters rarely drop below 35°F, which is well within a heat pump's optimal operating range.
-The upfront cost is $1,500-$3,500 more than a comparable AC + furnace combo, but the federal tax credit covers up to $2,000 of that difference (standard AC systems get $0 in federal credits).
-Combined with lower winter heating bills and NV Energy rebates, most homeowners break even by year 3-4 and save $8,000-$15,000 over the system's 15-18 year lifespan.
+The upfront cost is $1,500-$3,500 more than a comparable AC + furnace combo before rebates, but NV Energy PowerShift rebates of $250–$550 for qualifying heat pumps (verify tiers at nvenergy.com) for qualifying heat pumps (versus $300–$1,200 for qualifying central AC) narrow or eliminate that gap.
+The federal Section 25C tax credit expired December 31, 2025 and is not available for 2026 installations.
+Combined with lower winter heating bills, most homeowners break even by year 1-3 and save $8,000-$15,000 over the system's 15-18 year lifespan.

 The Moment of Decision